jhorology/nks-presets-collection/README.md

  1. Plugin name(root of bankchain) were changed from original name, beacuse resource folder name can not contain some characters.
  2. Contributed from Kymeia@NI Forum.
  3. Temporary build.
 Parameter mapping is not optimized yet.
+ 4. Contributed from @tomduncalf
+ 5. custom build options are available, see $.LuSH101.buildOpts in gulpfile.coffee.

 ## Build Instructions

 ### Software Requirements